What would success look like in a year? Let’s imagine a year from today…

 - You partnered with your financial team to determine what revenue could be tied to improved CX metrics.

 - You worked hand in hand with the product team on their future roadmap to better align with customer needs and share with them the results of their hard work.

 Leaders started seeing how their goals were supported by a stronger customer experience.

 [Article] Is Customer Experience Worth It?
 And How Much Should You Invest?

 As the months moved on, you used these goals and clear measurements to continue to build strong coalitions with other leaders in your organization.

-You did this by formal and informal communication strategies.
+You did this through formal and informal communication strategies.
 You also helped evangelize customer experience throughout the organization – way beyond those who considered themselves in customer-serving roles.